elsa-lab/training-noodles/examples/train_tensorflow_examples/README.md

 This example runs three different TensorFlow examples on two different remote servers.

-[TensorFlow examples](https://github.com/aymericdamien/TensorFlow-Examples) will be downloaded on remote servers.
+[TensorFlow examples](https://github.com/aymericdamien/TensorFlow-Examples) will be downloaded on remote servers and run.

 The general procedure of the 1st phase *Initialize Experiments* goes like this: